mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 - in 2018 (for summer 2021 internship): leveraged connection, interview
 - in 2019 (for summer 2020 internship): leveraged connection, accepted
 - in 2020 (for summer 2021 internship): did not leverage connections, but had high-performing return offer, rejected

+Also note how she only helped me to get my foot in the door by helping get my application reviewed.
+If my application was bad, it would've gotten nowhere.
+I also needed to go through the standard interview process, so if my skillset and interviewing skills were bad, again it would've gotten nowhere.
+Conventional networking can only get so far and can't make up for a lack of skill or preparation.
+Instead, it's very helpful to get passed the ATS filtering and help get your application reviewed by a real person, which is already a large hurdle in the process, especially at big companies.

 ### Apple
 ### Northrop Grumman
 ## How do I do it?